Skip to main content

 Middle Years Program: Rigorous Curriculum, Global Mindset & Cultural Competence

-Clary Middle School is a Candidate School* for the IB Middle Years Program.
-This school is pursuing authorization as an
+Clary Middle School is an authorized MYP school for the IB Middle Years Program.

 challenging, international education that Clary Middle School believes is important for our students.